cvwjensen/springbootcourse/101/person-service-starter/README.md

 The last element of a Spring-Boot starter is the file spring.factories.
 This file is processed by SpringBoot AutoConfiguration and will be sure to include your beans in the client project.

-- create a new file under `src/main/resources/META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`
+- create a new file in the folder `src/main/resources/META-INF/spring/` called `org.springframework.boot.autoconfigure.AutoConfiguration.imports`
-Add a line with this content: `org.example.personservicestarter.PersonServiceConfiguration` (or whatever your configuration file is called)
+- Add a line with a fully qualified name reference to your PersonServiceConfiguration, eg: `org.example.personservicestarter.PersonServiceConfiguration`

 #### Solution